 In 2020, HDFC Bank chief executive and managing director Aditya Puri said he prefers to wear Bata footwear.
-Just to give a perspective Aditya Puri is the second wealthiest non-promoter professionals in the country, with a net worth of Rs 943 crore.
+Just to give a perspective Aditya Puri is one of the wealthiest non-promoter professionals in the country, with a net worth of Rs 1300 crore.

 The news made me write an article on the brand as I thought why Aditya Puri wearing a Bata shoe becomes a National News?
 Why we associate brands like Armani or Gucci with a Rich person and Bata with a middle-class?
 The reason is Bata is an affordable brand for those Indians who cannot afford Nike or Adidas.